We care about our dogs and their puppies!

 At a few weeks old they have their eyes open and are healthy chubby puppies.

 My daughter is offering a new service available for training new puppies from our kennel.
 See more information under the recommendations page.
 She has said several times the Shar Pei cross are just the easiest ever to work with.
+Her favorite breed is the French Bulldog though.

 Past Ori-Pei and Cava-Pei puppies in the slide show, farther down on the page.